Murder of Santos Rodriguez: Trial

 On Tuesday, November 13, the prosecution brought five witnesses to the stand: David Rodriguez, patrolman Jerry W. Foster, ballistics expert Allan Jones, Officer Fred M. Jenkins, and Associate Medical Examiner Vincent DiMaio.
 David was the first witness to give his testimony of the day of the murder.
 At the beginning of his testimony, David detailed how he and Santos spent the evening of July 23 playing football.
 David claimed that he arrived home and went to bed around 10:00 pm, hearing Santos arrive around 15 minutes afterwards.
 David fell asleep and awoke to Officers Cain and Arnold taking the boys from their bed and putting them under arrest.
 David and Santos were handcuffed, and David sat in the back seat next to Cain while Santos was placed in the front seat with Arnold.
 Prior to the shooting, David saw another police car with two officers arriving at the scene.
 David and Santos were interrogated, and Santos claimed that they were innocent.
 David saw Cain pull out his gun, hold it in his lap, open and twirl the cylinder before closing it, and point the gun at Santos.
 The first time Cain pulled the trigger it made a clicking sound.
 According to David, Cain told Santos that the gun had a bullet in it this time, and that Santos had better tell Arnold the truth.
 Santos again claimed his innocence, and the second time Cain pulled the trigger Santos was shot and killed.
 After Santos was shot, David said he watched Cain out of fear that Cain would shoot him next, and that he did not see Cain touch the cylinder of the gun before Cain left the car.
 On cross examination, Burleson asked if Cain had emptied the bullets from his gun, and David responded that Cain did not.
-David previously had stated that officers left him in the car with Santos' body for around 10 minutes.
+David previously had stated that officers left him in the car with Santos's body for around 10 minutes.